dwehmer/MATLAB_Dockers_Kubernetes/README.md

 DockerFile

+File Name: DockerFile.txt

-This file buids the ASTE580_WEHMER_HW7_P1 C++ file in a container.
+- This file buids the ASTE580_WEHMER_HW7_P1 C++ file in a container.

+Kubernetes

 kubernetes-deployment.yaml

-This file is used to deploy the application to Kubernetes.
+- This file is used to deploy the application to Kubernetes.

+Shell Script

 build-deploy.sh

-This is a helper script to build and deploy the pipeline.
+- This is a helper script to build and deploy the pipeline.

+CI/CD Pipeline

 .gitlab-ci.yml

-This file is used to create an automated CI/CD pipeline.
+- This file is used to create an automated CI/CD pipeline.